-The shape of railway windshields has evolved as the next generation of trains becomes more aerodynamic.
-NASG meets these changing needs by developing customized glazings in traditional flat or curved shapes, small or large dimensions, state-of-the-art complex curvatures, and traditional multiple-ply assemblies (including curved heated shapes) for whatever is required by our customers.
+The shape of railway train windshields has evolved as the next generation of trains becomes more aerodynamic.
+CGS meets these changing needs by developing customized glazings in traditional flat or curved shapes, small or large dimensions, state-of-the-art complex curvatures, and traditional multiple-ply assemblies (including curved heated shapes) for whatever is required by our customers.

 A heating system that provides maximum visibility for the operator in all weather conditions is essential for any railway windshield, regardless of size or shape.
 The heating system also needs to operate rapidly and efficiently to minimize time waiting for the windshield to clear.

 CGS offers two optimized electrical heating systems with our train glass – B-plex, based on a conductive coated glass technology, and Wire Grid, a system using advanced conductive wire technology.
 CGS guarantees the preservation of colors (colorimetry) and high optical quality whatever the requirements of the windshield specification and relevant safety standards.